Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Illustrative Examples

 \end{codelist}

 \begin{codelist}[t]

 \end{codelist}

-Next, the \textit{Mutator Implementation Synthesis} agent, which is already enhanced via fine-tuning with a set of high-quality mutators, leverages the generated specification, our customized prompt templates, and several AST transformation examples extracted from Rust's official AST library to produce a concrete mutator that performs the intended program transformation.
+Next, the \textit{Mutator Implementation Synthesis} agent, leverages the generated specification, our customized prompt templates, and several AST transformation examples extracted from Rust's official AST library to produce a concrete mutator that performs the intended program transformation.
+The backend LLM of this agent is already enhanced via fine-tuning with a set of high-quality human-written mutators across all target languages.
 The core logic of the resulting mutator is shown in Listing~\ref{lst:rustMutatorExample}, which matches a generic type \code{T} at the AST level and replaces it with a tuple type \code{(T, T)}.
 This transformation is designed to trigger compiler behavior related to generic types and type layout—the root cause of the original bug.
 In this case, the LLM generates a syntactically correct and semantically valid mutator without requiring any repair iterations.
 As a result, the \textit{Mutator Refinement} agent is skipped for this example.

-During our fuzzing phase, the mutator generates new program variants that stress the compiler's type system in unexpected ways.
-As shown in Listing~\ref{lst:rustNew}, Line 3 is mutated by introducing a self-referential tuple type \code{VirtualWrapper<T>(T, T)}.
+During our fuzzing phase, the mutator generates new program variants that stress-test the compiler's type system in unexpected ways.
+As shown in Listing~\ref{lst:rustNew}, Line 2 is mutated by introducing a self-referential tuple type \code{VirtualWrapper<T>(T, T)}.
 This transformation causes the compiler to cast a pointer to the trait object \code{dyn MyTrait} into a pointer to the concrete type \code{VirtualWrapper<T>}, which is disallowed.
 The compiler fails to handle this edge case properly, resulting in an internal assertion failure.
-This bug, reported as Rust-14XX11, has been confirmed by Rust compiler developers as a previously unknown crash in rustc.
+This bug, reported as Rust-141911, has been confirmed by Rust compiler developers as a previously unknown crash in rustc.